Wynkov/LevelUp-Academy-Test-Task/README.md

 ## A project made for LevelUp Academy as an admission assignment
 <p align="justify">This is a project made for LevelUp Academy as an admission assigment.
 The task is to create a
 simple backend API which communicates with the frontend in order to process entered credit card information.
-The API verifies given inputs by checking if they are in the correct format, length etc.
+The API verifies given inputs by checking if they are the correct format, length etc.
-The expiration date is valid if it is after the present time, while the credit card number validity is check using the Luhn algorythm.
+The expiration date is valid if it is after the present time, while the credit card number's validity is checked using the Luhn algorithm.
 The status bar shows the result (green for success, red for fail) as well as errors, in case the verification fails.
 The frontend is made using <i>JavaScript</i>, while the backend uses <i>Java</i>.</p>